vbadelita/flu-h1-anderson-classification/README.md

 - `taxonium` for tree visualisation (https://taxonium.org/)
 - See `pixi.toml` for a complete list of python dependencies

+See `pipeline.ipynb` for the commands and scripts used to process the data.

 ## Licence and attribution